-Lectures are held the first Wednesday of each month from 5:30 pm – 7:00 pm in the UA College of Medicine – Phoenix Virginia G. Piper Auditorium (Building 2), 600 E Van Buren Street, Phoenix, AZ 85004.
+Lectures are held one Wednesday of each month during spring and fall, from 5:30 pm – 7:00 p.m., in the UA College of Medicine – Phoenix Virginia G. Piper Auditorium (Building 2), 600 E Van Buren Street, Phoenix, AZ 85004.

 High school students may attend with a parent.
 Paramedics, EMTs, firefighters and first responders will earn six continuing education (CE) hours.

 Sign up for the campus newsletter to be the first to learn about upcoming lectures.

 - September 5 – Diagnostic Test: The Future of Mental Illness.